asyncapi/modelina/docs/languages/Java.md

 ## Change the collection type for arrays

-Sometimes, we might want to change whether the collections are to be rendered as `List` type.
+Sometimes, we might want to render the collections as `List` type.
 To do so, prove the option `collectionType: 'List'`.

 Check out this [example for a live demonstration](../../examples/java-change-collection-type).